 Artificial Intelligence has turned from a niche technology/computational area into a mainstream computer science engineering toolkit.
-It has generated a chaos in Silicon Valley and big IT giants like Google, Facebook, LinkedIn and many others are heavily investing for Careers in Artificial Intelligence.
-Artificial Intelligence goes with a tagline “The Future is Automation” and the newbies are also starting up with these technologies as a market is very new for enterprise level stuff.
+It has generated chaos in Silicon Valley and big IT giants like Google, Facebook, LinkedIn, and many others are heavily investing for Careers in Artificial Intelligence.
+Artificial Intelligence goes with a tagline “The Future is Automation” and the newbies are also starting up with these technologies as a market is very new for enterprise-level stuff.
 It is expected that Careers in Artificial Intelligence will be at the heart of new IT developments in areas like automation, DevOps platforms, the Internet Chabot, and robotics.
 Careers in Artificial Intelligence is a fast-paced and challenging field that is making visible inroads into our everyday life.

 Owing to the great number of emerging multidisciplinary support alternatives due to AI and machines, the requirements for future grads will change.
 There will be hardly any need for employees who do simple and/or repetitive work.
 Already today, the number of factory workers is constantly decreasing, and humans are ever more becoming the control mechanism of the machine.
 The automotive industry, where many production steps are already fully automated, is the pioneer in this respect.
 So, basic education is to be taken into consideration for the same.

 - To have a career in Artificial Intelligence you should have at least a CS degree and solid programming fundamentals.